Environmental Building Sciences

 Pre-requisites are stated on the course outlines.

 In general, supplemental tests are not permitted except in extenuating circumstances.
-The decision to grant a supplemental is left to the program coordinator in accordance with the Conestoga's Clearance of Academic Deficiency Policy and Procedure.
+The decision to grant a supplemental is left to the program coordinator in accordance with Conestoga's Clearance of Academic Deficiency Policy and Procedure.

 In order to be considered for a supplemental test, in addition to providing sufficient evidence of the extenuating circumstances and meeting the eligibility criteria outlined within the Clearance of Academic Deficiency Policy and Procedure, the following must apply: